taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/scripting/playstate-scripts/cutscenes-dialogue-scripts.md

 The code has SOME functions that can be found in the substates behaviour referenced in the <a href="../script-calls.md">All of the script calls</a> page, such as ``create``, ``destroy``, ``stepHit`` and more.<br>
 *(I'd recommend to actually mainly use ``destroy`` to for example destroy some eventual sprites, stop some eventual timers or such as the cutscene COULD get skipped and so end/finish prematurely)*

-Important functions to use when coding the pause menu:
+Important functions to use when coding the scripted cutscene:
 - <syntax lang="haxe">close();</syntax> - Closes the scripted cutscene.
 - <syntax lang="haxe">startVideo(path:String, ?callback:Void->Void);</syntax> - Starts a Video Cutscene and uses an optional ``callback`` whenever it ended.
 You can check if it's done through the boolean variable ``isVideoPlaying``.
 - <syntax lang="haxe">startDialogue(path:String, ?callback:Void->Void);</syntax> - Starts a Dialogue Cutscene and uses an optional ``callback`` whenever it ended.
 You can check if it's done through the boolean variable ``isDialoguePlaying``.